flyingdogsoftware/gyre-sdk/docs/Plugin_Types/layers.md

 - **type**: Specifies the type of the layer.
 This should always be set to `"layer"` for layer plugins.

+- **tag**: The tag name of the main component.
+The dialog component will have `"-toolbar"` added.

 - **title**: The title of the layer, which will be displayed in the user interface.

+- **js_path**: Path to the JS file with both layer components.
+Paths are defined relative to the Manifest file.

 - **controlNet**: A boolean value indicating whether the layer supports ControlNet functionalities.